White Dwarfs in Globular Clusters: Astrophysical Use of White Dwarfs in Globular Clusters

-The first determination of the distance to a globular cluster using its white dwarf sequence was provided by \cite{Renzini96} using WFPC@HST data.
+The first determination of the distance to a globular cluster using its white dwarf sequence was provided by \cite{Renzini96} using WFPC2 data.
 Their distance modulus for NGC\,6752 of $(m-M)_0 = $13.05$\pm$0.1 was a bit lower than, but consistent with, the ones obtained from main sequence fitting (13.12$\div$13.23, see \cite{Moehler04} for a discussion).
-In 2001 \cite{Zoccali01} repeated this experiment for 47\,Tuc, again using WFPC2@HST.
+In 2001 \cite{Zoccali01} repeated this experiment for 47\,Tuc, again using WFPC2.
 The brightnesses of the local white dwarfs were corrected to a mass of 0.53\,M$_\odot$ assuming a hydrogen envelope mass of 10$^{-4}$M$_\odot$.
 They obtained a true distance modulus of $(m-M)_0$ = 13.09$\pm$0.14, which was significantly shorter than all previously determined distances for 47\,Tuc.
-They also provided a new white dwarf distance to NGC\,6752, using the new value for the hydrogen layer mass, of $(m-M)_V$ = 13.27.
+Using the new value for the hydrogen layer mass they also provided a new white dwarf distance of $(m-M)_V$ = 13.27 to NGC\,6752.
 Shortly afterward \cite{Percival02} re-determined the distance to 47\,Tuc from main-sequence fitting, noting possible calibration problems with previous studies.
 They found a best-fit value of $(m-M)_0 = 13.25^{+0.06}_{-0.07}$, which is in good agreement with the distance derived from the red clump $(m-M)_0 = 13.31\pm0.05$ and (within the mutual error bars) with the white dwarf distance derived by \cite{Zoccali01}.

-In 2004 \cite{Moehler04} used FORS1@ESO-VLT spectroscopy of white dwarfs in NGC\,6397 and NGC\,6752 to estimate a distance modulus to NGC\,6397.
-The average gravity obtained from multi-colour WFPC2@HST photometry for the white dwarfs in NGC\,6752 (assuming a fixed distance modulus) was used to determine effective temperatures from the spectra for the white dwarfs in NGC\,6397.
+In 2004 \cite{Moehler04} used FORS1 spectroscopy of white dwarfs in NGC\,6397 and NGC\,6752 to estimate a distance modulus to NGC\,6397.
+The average gravity obtained from multi-colour WFPC2 photometry for the white dwarfs in NGC\,6752 (assuming a fixed distance modulus) was used to determine effective temperatures from the spectra for the white dwarfs in NGC\,6397.
 Using the effective temperatures determined that way to estimate the distance of the cluster yielded a true distance modulus of $(m-M)_0$ = 12.0$\pm$0.1, which is at the short end of the range of distances derived for NGC\,6397 from main-sequence fitting ($12.1 \div 12.2$, \cite{Reid98a,Reid98b}).
-This result is in agreement with the one obtained by \cite{Hansen07} ($(m-M)_0$ = 12.02$\pm$0.06) from deep ACS@HST photometry (down to $m_{F814W} = 28$) of NGC\,6397 (see below for the age derived from these data).
+This result is in agreement with the one obtained by \cite{Hansen07} ($(m-M)_0$ = 12.02$\pm$0.06) from deep ACS photometry (down to $m_{F814W} = 28$) of NGC\,6397 (see below for the age derived from these data).